-Rather than driving down to the hardware store and spending money on supplies for my vermicomposter, I decided to check around the property to see if I had enough old scrap laying around to get this project done.
-Honestly, I found about 99% of what I needed and I only came up short a few screws required to secure the hinges to the lid.
+I really didn’t want to drive down to the hardware store and overspend on supplies for my vermicomposter.
+So I checked around the property to see if I had enough old scrap laying around to get this project done.
+Honestly, I found about 99% of what I needed.
 Luckily for me, I had a few 10 foot redwood 2×6’s that were part of an old deck that I used for the sides vermicomposter, and an old piece of 3/8 inch plywood that I used for the lid.
+I only came up short a few screws required to secure the hinges to the lid.
 This should amount to one of my cheapest projects ever.

 I can’t wait to pick up the remaining screws that I need to finish my outdoor vermicomposter.
 Rather than overspending on screws at the hardware store, I plan to stop into the local surplus store.
-Murphy’s Surplus Warehouse not only has tons of electronic surplus, but they also have a huge selection of nuts, bolts, and screws.
-I’m sure I can find what I need to get this vermicomposter finished, and if I’m lucky, I might find some other goodies that will turn into another fun project.
+Murphy’s Surplus Warehouse not only has tons of electronic surplus, but they also have a huge selection of nuts, bolts, screws, and anything else you can imagine.
+I’m sure I can find what I need to get this vermicomposter finished.
+If I’m lucky, I might find some other goodies that will turn into another fun project.

 Since vermicomposting is new territory for me, please stay tuned for updates.
 I’ll continue to add notes on my homemade outdoor vermicomposter as I add and care for the red wigglers.